John Newton’s “Amazing Grace” (1779) tops almost every list of the most popular hymns of all time.

 The tune is beautiful, even when played by bagpipes.
 The poetry is rich.
 The song presents the Gospel of Grace.
 Its significance is both cosmic and individual.
 It takes us from our present, through death, into eternity.
 It’s the complete package.

-Why we feel the need to add a new refrain to the good ol’ hymns
+Why the need to add to the good ol’ hymns?

 I get it.
 Times are different.
 We like choruses now.
 The old hymns don’t have choruses.

 Why do we like choruses?
 Why does a song without a chorus just feel incomplete?
 It’s because, these days, we are very emotional.
 Not just Christian culture, but the culture at large.
 More and more it is our feelings that matter, sometimes at the expense of everything else.

 We might feel let down if worshipful feelings aren’t are not evoked by the songs we sing.
 Consequently, many of our songs are designed to generate worshipful feelings.
 The original “Amazing Grace” was not written with an emotional climax, so Tomlin gives us a chorus with a building and rising melody that pulla our feelings up, along with our hands, to that place where we feel worshipful.Our worship is becoming more sentimental; if we don't feel worshipful, we feel as if we have worshiped adequately.Click To Tweet